 In these situations, the appropriate sanctions are determined on a case-by-case basis in light of all the circumstances.
 Generally, these situations result in sanctions in excess of the standard sanction.

 The standard sanctions rarely are reduced.
-However, the presence of substantial mitigating or other appropriate circumstances may result in the reduction of a standard sanction at the discretion of the Associate Dean of Students, the Student Disciplinary Committee, or the Dean of Students.
+However, the presence of substantial mitigating or other appropriate circumstances may result in the reduction of a standard sanction at the discretion of the associate dean of student affairs for community standards, the Student Disciplinary Committee, or the vice president for student life and dean of student affairs.

 Forfeiture of Financial Assistance